siddhantsingh08/90DaysOfDevOps/2026/day-05/linux-troubleshooting-runbook.md

 # Day 5 of 90dayschallenge

-I  docker and will be debugging it on various conditions:
+I have used nginx(docker container) as the target service and will be debugging it on various conditions:

 - **Uname -a**
 This command i have used to check the kernel version